 We expect capital expenditures and operating expenses to increase over the next several years as we expand our infrastructure and commercial operations.
-As of December 31, 2016, we had cash and cash equivalents of \$0.6 million, net accounts receivable of \$2.2 million, current assets of \$4.2 million and current liabilities of \$16.2 million.
-Additionally, from December 22, 2016 through February 8, 2017, we raised gross equity capital of approximately \$14.1 million.
+As of December 31, 2017, we had cash and cash equivalents of \$15.2 million, net accounts receivable of \$3.4 million, total current assets of \$19.8 million and total current liabilities of \$8.1 million.
+For the year ended December 31, 2017, we had a net loss of \$12.2 million and cash used in operating activities was \$15.3 million, including non-recurring charges.
+Additionally, during 2017, we raised net equity capital of approximately \$29.9 million.
 While our overall cash position has improved, our business is not currently cash flow breakeven or positive, and as a result, we may need to finance our business in the future through collaborations, equity offerings, debt financings, licensing arrangements or other dilutive or non-dilutive means.
 Additional funding may not be available to us on acceptable terms, or at all.
 If we raise funds by issuing additional equity securities, dilution to our stockholders could result.
-Further, our ability to raise additional financing through equity offerings in the future may be more difficult and costly once we file this Annual Report on Form 10-K for the fiscal year ended December 31, 2016.
-At that time, we may lose our eligibility to use our registration statement on Form S-3 (File No. 333-207263) declared effective by the SEC on October 9, 2015.
 In addition, we granted each institutional investor who participated in the registered direct offering completed on January 6, 2017, the right, for a period of 15 months following January 6, 2017, or until April 6, 2018, to participate in any public or private offering by us of equity securities, subject to certain exceptions, up to such investor's pro rata portion of 50% of the securities being offered, or the Participation Right.
-If we fail to comply with the applicable provisions of the Participation Right or do not receive waivers from such investors, we may not be able to raise funds through another equity offering.
-The incurrence of additional indebtedness or the issuance of certain equity securities could result in increased fixed payment obligations and could also result in restrictive covenants, such as limitations on our ability to incur additional debt or issue additional equity, limitations on our ability to acquire or license intellectual property rights, and other operating restrictions that could adversely affect our ability to conduct our business.
+If we fail to comply with the applicable provisions of the Participation Right or do not receive waivers from such investors, we may not be able to raise funds through another equity offering, but only through the period ending April 6, 2018.
+In other instances, the incurrence of additional indebtedness or the issuance of certain equity securities could result in increased fixed payment obligations and could also result in restrictive covenants, such as limitations on our ability to incur additional debt or issue additional equity, limitations on our ability to acquire or license intellectual property rights, and other operating restrictions that could adversely affect our ability to conduct our business.